raeleus/skin-composer/README.md

 To run Skin Composer on OSX, please see the [wiki](https://github.com/raeleus/skin-composer/wiki/Getting-Started-With-Mac "Getting Started With Mac") for details.

+If you are unable to open file dialogs on your platform, try the commandline option -swingfd to switch to Swing dialogs.

 Video tutorials are available on [YouTube](https://www.youtube.com/playlist?list=PLl-_-0fPSXFfHiRAFpmLCuQup10MUJwcA)

 ### Contributors and Forking ###